Jimmy Carter had little use for the presidents club but formed a friendship for the ages with Ford

 His relationship with Clinton was limited and uneasy, bookended by Clinton’s reluctance to call on a figure who symbolized humiliating election defeat for Democrats and by Carter’s disapproval of Clinton’s behavior outside his marriage.

 But after Clinton won the White House in 1992, he sent Carter to North Korea to take the measure of dictator Kim Il Sung.
-Clinton aides were livid when Carter went beyond his brief, engaging in an unauthorized negotiation with Kim and, what’s more, talking about it on TV.
+Clinton aides became livid when Carter went beyond his brief, engaging in an unauthorized negotiation with Kim.

-In January 2009, President George W. Bush invited other members of the presidents club to the White House for lunch and Oval Office photos.
-Bush, his father, Clinton and President-elect Barack Obama are seen clustered in front of the Resolute Desk.
-Carter is conspicuously off to the side — outlying.

-The images spoke volumes about Carter’s place in the club, Balmer said.
-“Jimmy Carter didn’t fit in with a lot of people.
-He was really an introvert, not somebody who warms up easily.”

-If politics makes strange bedfellows, though, post-politics makes even stranger ones.
-The embedded hostilities of Democrat-versus-Republican can melt in the presidents club as former rivals become unlikely mates.
+Yet if politics makes strange bedfellows, post-politics makes even stranger ones.
+The hostilities of Democrat-versus-Republican can melt in the presidents club as former rivals become unlikely mates.

 Except with Trump.
-Regardless of party, the club members disdained Trump in his first term, and he had no use for them.
+Club members of both parties disdained Trump in his first term, and he had no use for them.

-When Carter turned 100 in October, Trump marked the occasion by declaring that Joe Biden is so bad a president that Carter must be “the happiest man because Carter is considered a brilliant president by comparison.”

-Trump was more sober in response to Carter’s death, saying “the challenges Jimmy faced as president came at a pivotal time for our country and he did everything in his power to improve the lives of all Americans.
-For that, we all owe him a debt of gratitude.”

 Democrat Lyndon Johnson leaned frequently on Republican predecessor Dwight Eisenhower, telling him “You’re the best chief of staff I’ve got.”
 On the night of John Kennedy’s assassination, LBJ sought Ike’s advice on what to say to Congress, adding: “I need you more than ever now.”

 Reagan once pulled Clinton aside to tell him the military salute he was executing during the campaign was too lame for the presidency.
-He taught him how to make it snappy.
-Clinton in turn cherished his long and frequent phone calls with Richard Nixon, confiding in the disgraced but savvy Republican on foreign policy problems of the era.
+He taught him how make it snappy.
+Clinton in turn cherished his long and frequent phone calls with Richard Nixon, confiding in the disgraced but savvy Republican on foreign policy.

 Clinton also became close to the Republican he vanquished in 1992, joining the elder Bush in Maine for golf, zippy boat rides and nights by the sea.